Yamato-Security/hayabusa/README.md

 Please check out the current rules to use as a template in creating new ones or for checking the detection logic.

-## Hayabusa v.s.
-Converted Sigma Rules
+## Sigma v.s.
+Hayabusa (Built-in Sigma Compatible) Rules

+Hayabusa supports Sigma rules natively with a single exception of handling the `logsource` fields internally.
-Sigma rules need to first be converted to hayabusa rule format explained [here](https://github.com/Yamato-Security/hayabusa-rules/blob/main/tools/sigmac/README.md).
+In order to reduce false positives, , Sigma rules should be run through our convertor explained [here](https://github.com/Yamato-Security/hayabusa-rules/blob/main/tools/sigmac/README.md).
+This will add the proper `Channel` and `EventID`, and perform field mapping for certain categories like `process_creation`.

-However, almost all hayabusa rules are compatible with the sigma format so you can use them just like sigma rules to convert to other SIEM formats.
+Almost all Hayabusa rules are compatible with the Sigma format so you can use them just like Sigma rules to convert to other SIEM formats.
 Hayabusa rules are designed solely for Windows event log analysis and have the following benefits:

 1. An extra `details` field to display additional information taken from only the useful fields in the log.
 2. They are all tested against sample logs and are known to work.
-   > Some sigma rules may not work as intended due to bugs in the conversion process, unsupported features, or differences in implementation (such as in regular expressions).
 3. Extra aggregators not found in sigma, such as `|equalsfield` and `|endswithfield`.

-**Limitations**: To our knowledge, hayabusa provides the greatest support for sigma rules out of any open source Windows event log analysis tool, however, there are still rules that are not supported:
+To our knowledge, hayabusa provides the greatest native support for sigma rules out of any open source Windows event log analysis tool.

-1. Aggregation expressions besides `count` in the [sigma rule specification](https://github.com/SigmaHQ/sigma-specification/blob/main/Sigma_specification.md).
-2. Rules that use `|near`.

 # Other Windows Event Log Analyzers and Related Resources

-There is no "one tool to rule them all" and we have found that each has its own merits so we recommend checking out these other great tools and projects and seeing which ones you like.
+* [AllthingsTimesketch](https://github.com/blueteam0ps/AllthingsTimesketch) - A NodeRED workflow that imports Plaso and Hayabusa results into Timesketch.
 * [APT-Hunter](https://github.com/ahmedkhlief/APT-Hunter) - Attack detection tool written in Python.
 * [Awesome Event IDs](https://github.com/stuhli/awesome-event-ids) -  Collection of Event ID resources useful for Digital Forensics and Incident Response
 * [Chainsaw](https://github.com/countercept/chainsaw) - Another sigma-based attack detection tool written in Rust.